-If the decision of the Vice Chancellor imposes a sanction of Conduct Suspension or Registration Suspension, a Respondent or Complainant (if applicable) who believes that the rights set forth in Section 502 D(3) of The Code of the University of North Carolina (violation of due process or material deviation from Substantive and Procedural Standards adopted by the Board of Governors) have been violated may file a notice of appeal from the decision of the Vice Chancellor to the Board of Trustees.
+If the decision of the Appellate Officer imposes a sanction of Conduct Suspension or Expulsion for a Student or Registration Suspension or Registration Revocation for a Student Organization, a Respondent or Complainant (if applicable) who believes that the rights set forth in Section 502 D(3) of The Code of the University of North Carolina (violation of due process or material deviation from Substantive and Procedural Standards adopted by the Board of Governors) have been violated may file a notice of appeal from the decision of the Appellate Officer to the Board of Trustees.

 The notice of appeal must be in writing and must specify the rights alleged to have been violated and the reasons for such allegation.
-No such notice is effective unless received by the Board of Trustees within five (5) Days after delivery of the decision of the Vice Chancellor.
-Appeals not meeting the requirements set forth in Chapter 11, Section I of the Code will not be considered.
+No such notice is effective unless received by the Board of Trustees within five (5) Days after delivery of the decision of the Appellate Officer.
+Appeals not meeting the grounds set forth in Chapter 11, Section I of the Code will not be considered.